 Save the Date

-Before the Connecticut primaries (on Tuesday, April 28), join us in discussion on foreign policy in the election: breaking down the foreign policy approaches and consequences posed by 2020 candidates.
+Before the November election, join us in discussion on foreign policy in the election: breaking down the foreign policy approaches and consequences posed by 2020 candidates.

 Featuring James M. Lindsay